 Kidney Stone Treatments

-Symptoms & Treatment of Kidney Stones
+Symptoms & Treatment of Kidney Stones In Hollywood, FL

 Small, hard masses of dried mineral that form inside the kidneys or any other part of the urinary tract, kidney stones are a common condition the urologists at Masel Urology Center see on a regular basis.
 While smaller kidney stones can pass through your system without complication, large kidney stones can be quite painful, dangerous and even deadly if not properly treated.
 Read on to learn more about this common condition and how you can take action if it is affecting you.